clarencepohh/tp/docs/UserGuide.md

 ## Introduction

-Welcome to CLI-nton, a task management application designed to help you stay organized and productive.
+Welcome to CLI-nton, a powerful task management application designed to help you stay organized and productive.
+With a simple command-line interface, CLI-nton makes it easy to manage your tasks, whether they're todos, deadlines, or events.

+This user guide provides comprehensive instructions on how to use CLI-nton, from getting started to using advanced features.
+Whether you're a new user or an experienced one, this guide is designed to help you get the most out of CLI-nton.

+Read on to learn how to manage your tasks efficiently with CLI-nton!

 ## Quick Start